danwing/https-local-domains/draft-thomson-https-local-domains.md

 -----END PUBLIC KEY-----
 ~~~~~

-Using the binary format (DER) and hashed using SHA512/256 gives this
+Using the binary format (DER) and hashed using SHA256 gives this
 hex value:

 ~~~~~
-f1695279106e84533080f1ffa7ea5e6d18128cce712ee17258dadfbe32654d82
+21ebc0d00e98e3cb289738e2c091e532c4ad8240e0365b22067a1449693e5a18
 ~~~~~

-Converting that hex value to binary and base64url encoding gives:
+Converting that hex value to binary and base64url encoded (without
+trailing "=") gives:

 ~~~~~
-8WlSeRBuhFMwgPH_p-pebRgSjM5xLuFyWNrfvjJlTYI
+IevA0A6Y48solzjiwJHlMsStgkDgNlsiBnoUSWk-Whg
 ~~~~~

 After the hash algorithm identification digit (0 for SHA512/256) is